 What I'm doing now

-I'm currently engaged at a leading global PE firm, building a platform designed to save senior tech leaders hundreds of hours.
+I'm currently engaged at a leading global PE firm, building tools and agents that compound across the program portfolio.

 What I'm thinking about